County of Tripoli

 The County of Tripoli (1102–1289) was one of the Crusader states.
-It was founded in the Levant in the modern-day region of Tripoli, northern Lebanon and parts of western Syria.
+It was founded in the Levant in the modern-day region of Tripoli, northern Lebanon and parts of northwestern Syria.

 When the Frankish Crusaders, mostly southern French forces – captured the region in 1109, Bertrand of Toulouse became the first count of Tripoli as a vassal of King Baldwin I of Jerusalem.
 From that time on, the rule of the county was decided not strictly by inheritance but by factors such as military force (external and civil war), favour and negotiation.
 In 1289, the County of Tripoli fell to the Muslim Mamluks of Cairo under Sultan Qalawun, and the county was absorbed into Mamluk Sultanate.

 Capture by Christian forces

 Raymond IV of Toulouse was one of the wealthiest and most powerful of the crusaders.
 Even so, after the First Crusade, he had failed to secure any land holdings in the Near East.
 Meanwhile, the County of Edessa, the Kingdom of Jerusalem and the Principality of Antioch had been established.
 Tripoli was an important strategic goal as it linked the French in the south with the Normans in the north.
 It was a fertile and well populated area.
 In 1102, Raymond IV occupied Tortosa (now Tartus) and in 1103, he prepared, together with veterans of the 1101 crusade, to take Tripoli.